History

 2022

 From 2022, the separate brand names Van Lanschot and Kempen were gradually phased out and activities continued under the Van Lanschot Kempen name.
-Alongside Mercier Van Lanschot, Evi van Lanschot continued to operate under its own name as an online investment platform.
+Alongside Mercier Van Lanschot, Evi continued to operate under its own name as an online investment platform.

 2023